COVID-19 and Public School Enrollments and Graduates

 In December 2020, the Western Interstate Commission for Higher Education released projections for future high school graduating classes in its 10th edition of Knocking at the College Door.
 At the time, it was unknown whether or not the projections based on pre-pandemic data would match the reality to come.
-This report attempts to address that question through an analysis of public high school enrollment data for the past two years.

 The COVID-19 pandemic appears to have had limited effect on the immediate potential number of public high school graduates.
 But the overall positive leading indicators may mask negative impacts, and some students may be short of needed material or credits to graduate on time.
 Fast action is needed to avoid graduation dips, and there should be extensive focus on helping recent and forthcoming high school graduates to continue or resume postsecondary pursuits.